-When I moved to Prince George from Metro Vancouver just over two years ago, one of my biggest fears was that I was going to regret leaving a place where there was so much to do.
+Most people wouldn’t think of Prince George as a place with Instagram-worthy views.
+I was one of those people when I moved to Prince George from Metro Vancouver just over two years ago and one of my biggest fears was that I was going to regret leaving a place where there was so much to do.

 As an avid outdoor adventurer, I frequently used Vancouver and its surrounding areas for its unlimited alfresco regions.
 I loved being able to walk out my front door, hiking shoes on, and be flooded with a plethora of options on how I could spend my day.